 Release procedures within one SEP should generally follow a downwards order, i.e. the initiation of a release procedure should only start when the release procedure at the upper later is completed.
 However, depending on the protocol rules, it may be possible to omit an explicit release procedure at the upper layer altogether.

+{Editor's note (02/2015 meeting): any limitations of intra-termination interlinkage?}

 NOTE – The last two limitations are due to basic communication principles in layered protocol architectures (see [ITU-T X.200]: an (N+1)-layer is based on the service of the (N)-layer connection).

 A H.248 context may contain more than two terminations where theseterminations host SEPs belonging to the same H.248 stream.
 In this case the SEP interlinkage capabilitiy needs to be able to address a dedicated stream endpoint tuple (SEPT).